pandemicpedals/pachydermpedals/collections/_tutorials/templates.md

 * **BACKGROUND:** This is just a background.
 I try to set it to an approximation of the enclosure color I will have.
 * **HOLES:** These are the holes that you would need to drill.
 The outer layers are for pots the inner for switches.
 In the LED location they are 3mm and 5mm.
-* **KNOBS:** These are circles that are 15mm and 19mm which seem to be the most common knon sizes for this layout of controls.
+* **KNOBS:** These are circles that are 15mm and 19mm which seem to be the most common knob sizes for this layout of controls.